Legal & Policies

 • No data leaves the user's machine: neither the table content nor the generated response is transmitted to a remote server.

-• No network connection is required for processing the analysis.
+• No network connection is required to process the analysis.

-• Thomas LEQUEUX Consulting has no visibility or access to data processed in this mode.
+• Thomas LEQUEUX Consulting has no visibility into and no access to the data processed in this mode.

-Confidentiality level: Maximum.
-Processing is done entirely offline.
-No data is exposed to a network or third party.
+Privacy level: Maximum.
+Processing is performed entirely offline.
+No data is exposed to a network or to a third party.

 Criterion Mistral AI